f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 4. Click right and duplicate the tab.
    Replace the method and URL with ``POST https://10.1.1.4/mgmt/cm/cloud/tasks/create-ve``.
-   Copy/Paste the below  from the validator to the body in Postman.
+   Copy/Paste the below  from the validator to the body under the call using the REST client VS code extension.

 .. code-block:: yaml
    :linenos: